pythonai200425/pages/15-pandas-data.md

-# Pandas Lesson 4 – Duplicates, Missing Data
+# Pandas – Duplicates, Missing Data

-Welcome!
-This friendly tutorial mirrors the style of your previous lesson and walks through **duplicates**, **missing data**, and **merging DataFrames** in Pandas.
-Every section explains the *why/where* and shows a small, runnable example you can paste into a notebook.

-> Tip: Run the cells in order.
-All examples are self‑contained and short.

 ## Duplicate data – why, where, and how to find it